-A Finnish study* found that children were better at homework when left to do it alone.
-Over-assisting your pupil or child may be detrimental.
-It's like walking with a crutch, even when your leg is healed.
-Your leg muscles won't develop!
+Homework has many benefits.
+Home assignments can empower children, as this Finnish study* found that children were better at homework when left to do it alone.
+In fact, over-assisting your pupil or child may be detrimental.
+It’s like walking with a crutch, even when your leg is healed.
+Your leg muscles won’t develop and will atrophy!

 Help your pupils or child by talking about the task to be done.
 Make sure pupils understand.
-Help your child be organized and supervise the time set aside for homework.
-Then leave them to get on with it.
-It's empowering to achieve something by yourself.
-It's good for confidence and self-esteem.
+In addition, help your child by organizing and setting time aside for homework.
+Then leave them to get on with it because it’s empowering to achieve something by yourself.
+It’s good for confidence and self-esteem.

 Tension around homework

-If your child refuses to do his or her homework, avoid shouting, forcing and creating a bad atmosphere.
-Permanent tension surrounding homework can create a negative association to learning.
+If your child refuses to do their homework, avoid shouting, forcing, and creating a bad atmosphere.
+Permanent tension surrounding school work can create a negative association with learning.

 My personal view is that homework and home study should not go on endlessly to the detriment of play and home life.
 Living in balance is an important skill to learn.
-Your child should be exposed to sport, music, games, imaginary play, story-telling, drama, art, manual skills, poetry...etc.
-He or she should enjoy the richness of life, not just endless spelling and arithmetic.
+Please expose your child to sport, music, games, imaginary play, story-telling, drama, art, manual crafts, poetry, etc. They should enjoy the richness of life, and not just endless spelling and arithmetic.